-The Ukraine and Russia are important trading partners of Armenia and Armenian business environment has not been spared from this influence.
-It is noteworthy that as a result of the war in Armenia, a certain economic activity was observed in 2022 due to the large influx of foreign citizens.
+Despite the complex challenges, the Armenian economy has shown and continues to show quite high sustainability due to the effective macroeconomic policy and adequate actions constantly implemented by the Government of Armenia and the Central Bank of Armenia.
+The rates of economic growth and activity remain high, also due to the large inflow of foreign citizens.
 There are no restrictions on the right of foreign citizens to own, establish or manage business interests in Armenia.
 Business registration procedures are generally simple.
-As a result of serving foreign citizens, in 2022, Armenian banks recorded a significant increase in income from intermediary activities.
-According to the Central Bank of Armenia and international financial organizations, the GDP growth in Armenia in 2022 will be about 13%.
+As a result of serving foreign citizens, in 2022-2023, Armenian banks recorded a significant increase in income from intermediary activities.